-If your Irish card doesn’t work on “debit” try to use it as “credit” and generally, this solves the problem.
+If your Irish bank card doesn’t work on “debit”, try to use it as “credit”.

 23. How to get a credit card when moving to Vancouver.

-Some other banks will do a 50% secured deposit on your credit card, it just depends on the bank so be sure to ask.
+Some other banks will do a 50% secured deposit on your credit card; it depends on the bank, so be sure to ask.

 Our advice is to shop around before you make any quick decision.

-When we moved from TD to CIBC, we got a credit card with no problems or fees for the first year.
+When we moved from TD to CIBC, we got a credit card with no problems.

 24. You need to transfer money from your home account to your brand new Canadian account.

-When you are moving to Vancouver don’t just get ripped off by the banks it is just not worth it!
+When you are moving over, don’t just get ripped off by the banks.
+It is just not worth it!

-25. It’s easier to transfer money to Canadian account than from Canada abroad.
+25. It’s easier to transfer money to a Canadian account than from Canada abroad after moving to Vancouver.

-When it comes to sending money back home, we have found out that most if not all of the banks charge you a set fee, and you have to go physically into the branch and lodge the request.
+When it comes to sending money back home, we have found out that most of the banks charge you a set fee, and you have to go physically into the branch and lodge the request.

-Having transferred money back home was not easy with TD, it took a lot of hassle and at the end, we just transferred money to Currency Fair and from there to home (much easier!).
+Having transferred money back home was not easy with TD; it took a lot of hassle, and in the end, we just transferred money to Currency Fair and from there to home (much easier!).

 26. TD does Visa to Visa quick transfers across the world.

-We have used it once, and it is very easy to set up- all you need is the name on the card, address, card number and you are ready to go.
+We used it once, and it is straightforward to set up – all you need is the name on the bank card, address, card number, and you are ready to go.

-27. Visit more than one bank before you open bank account.
+27. Visit more than one bank before you open a bank account.

 We had checked several banks before decided to set up an account with one of them.
 As a result, we got a fee-free account for six months.